| | |

 literary society and to write occasional pieces for local publications

+of various types.
 On January 27, 1945, I was

 ordained to the priesthood by the then Archbishop Francis J.